 Even the poorer peasant people didn’t give the tomato a chance at first, because of their low nutritional content.
 Tomatoes don’t contain a lot of carbohydrates, fat or protein, making them a less filling food source.

-It was only later on, somewhere in the 1500’s that it was discovered that not all tomatoes were toxic and that they were actually a wonderfully tasty and versatile cooking ingredient.
+It was only later on that it was discovered that not all tomatoes were toxic and that they were actually a wonderfully tasty and versatile cooking ingredient.
+So the tomatoes had arrived in Italy in the 1500’s and were only used for cooking about 200 years later!
 It was then that Italy took the tomato in with open arms, and since then it has become one of it’s most beloved ingredients.

 When is Tomato Season?

 Tomatoes prefer the warm spring and summer seasons for fruiting, but they are cultivated all-year-round.

 Growing tomatoes throughout the year is made possible by using greenhouses, where you can control the temperatures and create the ideal climate.
 As mentioned above, tomatoes also have the ability to mutate and create new varieties, and so by using different cultivars (plant varieties) along with greenhouses, producers are able to produce tomato fruits throughout the year.
 The versatility of this fruit is quite amazing.

 Tomatoes are now grown and eaten all over the world, with over 170 million tons produced every year.
 The top producers include China, India, Italy, Spain, Egypt and Turkey.
 Tomatoes are definitely one of the world’s essential staples, and here to stay in all shapes and sizes.